Do you have a small bathroom with no room to move? With one of our small bathroom designs, you will benefit from more space, functionality, and style!

-How do you make a windowless small bathroom look bigger?
+How do you make windowless small bathrooms look bigger?

 Windows are good for letting in natural light, but if you have a windowless bathroom this can be a challenge.
-If installing a window is not an option, there are a few key design strategies that can help.
+If installing a window is not an option in your small bathroom design, there are a few key design strategies that can help.

 You can try to make the room as bright as possible with white paint and tiles from floor to ceiling.
 A skylight will give you natural light and is a clever addition to a windowless room.

 Consider replacing your lighting with cool tones and energy efficient bulbs.
 Dimmable lighting can change the ambience of the room, for example you can turn it down low for a relaxing bath, and brighten it for makeup application.

 Slimline, large mirrors create the illusion of space, and they can be strategically placed around your bathroom to make it feel lighter.
 You can even install mirror lights to enhance a windowless room.
 These are installed to make personal grooming in a dimly lit area an easier task.